conduktor/conduktor-docs/src/pages/changelog/Console-1.28.0.md

 :::caution Deprecation notice
 **We do not plan to migrate existing alerts to the new Alert model.**

-We plan to remove those original alerts in the near future in favor of the new ones.
+Original alerts will be removed in the near future in favor of the new ones.
 We'll let you know a few releases in advance.

-If you have a large number of alerts configured and need some help, please get in touch with our support as soon as possible.
+If you have a large number of alerts configured and need some help, we're happy to help, please get in touch with our support.
 :::

 ***

 ### Shareable Filters
 To increase collaboration between users we've made filters in the Topic view shareable.
-After you've finished configuring filters on a topic, you now have an option to save the filter either as a Private or Organization filter.
+After you've finished configuring filters on a topic, you now have an option to save the filter either as a Private or an Organization filter.
 ![Kafka Connect Wizard](/images/changelog/platform/v28/shared-filters.png)

 Anyone can then load Organization filters from the dedicated section.